pjambet/redis-in-ruby/content/post/chapter-5-redis-protocol-compatibility.md

 ```
 _listing 5.12 Updated response in SetCommand_

 The `SET` command has two possible outputs, either the nil string if the outcome was that nothing was set, as a result of the `NX` or `XX` options, or the Simple String `OK` if the outcome was a successful set.
 This is where the special case instances `NullBulkStringInstance` & `OKSimpleStringInstance` come in handy.
-By returning them here, the code in `server.rb` can leverage duck typing and call the `serialize` method, but under the hood, the same strings will be used, `Redis::OK_SIMPLE_STRING` & `Redis::NULL_BULK_STRING`.
-This is a very small optimization, given how common it is to call the `SET` command, it is interesting to think about things like that to prevent unnecessary work on the server.
+By returning them here, the code in `server.rb` can leverage duck typing and call the `serialize` method, but under the hood, the same strings will be used, `BYORedis::OK_SIMPLE_STRING` & `BYORedis::NULL_BULK_STRING`.
+This is a very small optimization, but given how common it is to call the `SET` command, it is interesting to think about things like that to prevent unnecessary work on the server.

 And finally we need to update `TtlCommand` and `PttlCommand`